UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/manual_deletions.png)

-It would be quite tedious to draw all deletions in this way.
+We need to draw 144 total deletions, which would be quite tedious to add manually like this.
 Since adding full "columns" of deletions like this is common, there is a shortcut to do it: press Ctrl while clicking.
 This will add a deletion to *every* helix at the offset where you clicked:

 ![](images/deletions_full_column.png)